Nutrition & Health

 High-quality loft sleeping bags can be expensive.
 If weight-saving isn’t your top priority, you can cut costs by avoiding 850+ bags.

 For backpackers and trekkers trying to keep their gear ultralight, however, a high-loft sleeping bag is a must.
 Some bags use a ¾ length or shorter zip to save on weight.
 Others use unique baffle constructions to optimise down density, resulting in the best warmth-to-weight ratios.
 Micro-weight shell and liner fabrics also cut down on weight.

 If your tent or sleeping bag is resting against cold ground, your body heat can be drained away into the earth.
 Sleeping mats offer a substantial layer between you and the ground, shielding your body heat from the cold and adding up to 6 degrees to the temperature rating of your sleeping bag.
 Insulated sleeping mats can further increase your warmth.
 And of course, they’ll provide extra cushioning for a smoother night’s sleep.

 Sleeping mats are labelled with an R-value, which is a measure of their thermal resistance.
 The higher the R value, the more insulated the mat.
 As a rough guide, an R value below 3 is considered three-season camping; an R value above 3 is considered four-season.
 For seriously cold expeditions, you’ll need a 5+ rated mat.
-A Klymit Static V2, while comfortable and cushioning, won’t be anywhere near as warm as a Klymit Insulated Static V.
+An uninsulated mat, while just as comfortable and cushioned, won’t be anywhere near as warm as the insulated version.